Requirements for Coaches

 USA Triathlon uses the same criteria for "red lights" as USA Cycling.
 Because of this agreement, a background check done for USAT can be shared with USAC (and vice versa).
 Please follow the procedures on the criminal background check page for releasing the report to USAC (if originally done for USAT).

 With all licenses (regardless of term), any background check which expires during the term of the coaching license, the coach will have 30 days to renew the background check.
 Any coach who does not bring his/her background check current during the 30 day period, will have their coaching license suspended until the background check is brought current.
+Click here to learn of your CBC expiration date.

 - You are eligible to take the level 3 online exam as soon as you order Introduction to Coaching Cyclists.